Get advice about any topic

 You can call the Patient Advice and Support Service (PASS) for advice and support on 0800 917 2127.

 Lines are open Monday-Friday, 9am-5pm.

-Get specialist advice for members of the armed services
+Advice for members of the armed services, veterans and their families

-Get in touch with the Armed Services Advice Project:
+To get in touch with the Armed Services Advice Project you can:

-You can book an appointment to speak to someone over the phone or face to face.
+You can book an appointment to speak to someone over the phone or in person.

 For more information visit the Pension Wise website or phone 0800 138 3944 (or +44 20 3733 3495 if you’re outside the UK) to book an appointment.

 EU citizens who need support to apply for Settled Status